Updated: Feb 3

 This degree of complexity in such a small area of the body is understandable when you consider the importance of navigating safely across the Earth’s surface – staying “upright” on unpredictable terrain.

-It is our primary point of sensory dialogue with Earth – the channel of communication between Earth and our body.
+It is our primary point of sensory dialogue with Earth – the channel of communication between Earth and our body and thus a primordial reminder of what we essentially are: the Earth, the Sun, the Solar System.